 Comprehensive School Threat Assessment Guidelines Training

-Threat Assessment Team Training Opportunity: Comprehensive School Threat Asessment Guidelines (CSTAG)
+Threat Assessment Team Training Opportunity: Comprehensive School Threat Assessment Guidelines (CSTAG)

-The Department invites all Ohio districts and schools to participate in the nationally recognized Comprehensive School Threat Assessment Guidelines (CSTAG).
+All Ohio districts and schools can participate in training in the nationally recognized Comprehensive School Threat Assessment Guidelines (CSTAG).
 CSTAG allows school‐based teams to follow a decision‐tree process to resolve less serious, transient threats.

 Ohio’s educational service centers (ESCs) will offer training in the CSTAG model to school and districts statewide.
-This training requires districts to create multidisciplinary threat assessment teams consisting of district and school staff from each school.
-This one-day, in-person event fulfills the Ohio law threat assessment training requirement.
+This training requires schools and districts to create multidisciplinary threat assessment teams consisting of district and school staff from each school.
+This one-day in person event fulfills the Ohio law threat assessment training requirement.
+Learn more about the other Suicide Prevention, Violence Prevention, Social Inclusion, and School Safety Requirements.

 Who should attend